matxowy/Drawing-App/README.md

 - Change size of brush
 - You can undo that what you drew
 - You can save the image and share it

+In new version I add:
+- Forward button to restore what you drew
+- New project button to create new project